Ash-Eileen/terminal-app/README.md

 #### **What Hangman will do**

 There will be three executable files - one to launch single-player mode, one to launch multi-player mode and one with both options included.
 In single-player mode the app will advise the player that a random word has been generated for them to guess.
-The user will be able to input single letter guesses and also full words.
+The user will be able to input single letter guesses and full words.
 This will continue until the full hangman picture has generated or the word has been guessed.
 Multi-player mode will work in the same way, however, firstly it will ask Player 1 to enter a word to be guessed.
 On game over whether won or lost there will be ASCII art generated of a cat.
 Which art is generated will depend on the outcome.
 There will then be the option to play again or exit.
 Any input by the user will be checked to ensure it doesn't include any special characters or numbers, this will include both the word to be guessed and any guesses entered.
 A message will be displayed if the input does not match these requirements and the user will be asked to re-enter the input correctly.

 #### **Target Audience**